-Levels of Achievement t Criteria 1 - Beginning 2 - Developing 3 - Proficient 4 - Exemplary Health & Wellness: Mental and Emotional Demonstrates limited understanding and treatment of stress, anxiety, depression and self-esteem.
+Levels of Achieveme ent Wellness Criteria 1 Beginning 2 Developing 3 Proficient 4 Exemplary Mental and Emotional Demonstrates limited understanding and treatment of stress, anxiety, depression and self-esteem.
 Demonstrates basic understanding and treatment of stress, anxiety, depression and self-esteem.
 Demonstrates adequate understanding and treatment of stress, anxiety, depression and self-esteem.
 Demonstrates knowledgeable understanding and treatment of stress, anxiety, depression and self-esteem.
-Health & Wellness: Social Demonstrates limited understanding and awareness of types of abuse, healthy relationships, and responsible decision-making and problem solving skills.
+Social Demonstrates limited understanding and awareness of types of abuse, healthy relationships, and responsible decisionmaking and problem solving skills.
 Demonstrates basic understanding and awareness of types of abuse, healthy relationships, and responsible decision-making and problem solving skills.
-Demonstrates adequate understanding and awareness of types of abuse, healthy relationships, and responsible decision-making and problem solving skills.
-Demonstrates knowledgeable understanding and awareness of types of abuse, healthy relationships, and responsible decision-making and problem solving skills.
-Health & Wellness: Safety and Prevention Demonstrates limited understanding of the causes and effects of bullying, substance abuse, suicide, and risky behavior, as well as disease prevention and life saving skills.
+Demonstrates adequate understanding and awareness of types of abuse, healthy relationships, and responsible decisionmaking and problem solving skills.
+Demonstrates knowledgeable understanding and awareness of types of abuse, healthy relationships, and responsible decision- making and problem solving skills.
+Safety and Prevention Demonstrates limited understanding of the causes and effects of bullying, substance abuse, suicide, and risky behavior, as well as disease prevention and life saving skills.
 Demonstrates basic understanding of the causes and effects of bullying, substance abuse, suicide, and risky behavior, as well as disease prevention and life saving skills.
 Demonstrates adequate understanding of the causes and effects of bullying, substance abuse, suicide, and risky behavior, as well as disease prevention and life saving skills.
 Demonstrates knowledgeable understanding of the causes and effects of bullying, substance abuse, suicide, and risky behavior, as well as disease prevention and life saving skills.
-Physical Education: Team Sports Demonstrates limited understanding of team concepts, strategies, rules and participation.
-Demonstrates basic understanding of team concepts, strategies, rules and participation.
-Demonstrates adequate understanding of team concepts, strategies, rules and participation.
-Demonstrates knowledgeable understanding of team concepts, strategies, rules and participation.
-Physical Education: Individual Sports Demonstrates limited understanding of individual sports concepts, strategies and rules.
-Demonstrates basic understanding of individual sports concepts, strategies and rules.
-Demonstrates adequate understanding of individual sports concepts, strategies and rules.
-Demonstrates knowledgeable understanding of individual sports concepts, strategies and rules.
-Physical Education: Lifetime Activities Demonstrates limited understanding of lifetime fitness, movement and setting personal goals.
-Demonstrates basic understanding of lifetime fitness, movement and setting personal goals.
-Demonstrates adequate understanding of lifetime fitness, movement and setting personal goals.
-Demonstrates knowledgeable understanding of lifetime fitness, movement and setting personal goals.

-7. Social Learning Expectation: The HHS graduate acts responsibly and works ethically.
+HHS Rubric for Social Learning Expectation: The HHS graduate acts responsibly and works ethically.

-Levels of Achievement Criteria 1 - Beginning 2 - Developing 3 - Proficient 4 - Exemplary Attendance / Promptness Arrives late to class more than once a week and/or has poor class attendance.
+• I evels of Achievemer nt Criteria 1 Beginning 2 Developing 3 Proficient 4 Exemplary Attendance / Promptness Arrives late to class more than once a week and/or has poor class attendance.
 Arrives late to class more than once every two weeks and regularly attends class.
 Arrives late to class less than once every two weeks and regularly attends class.
 Arrives promptly and regularly attends class.
 Participation and Preparation Contributes rarely or never to class.
 Is unprepared for class.
 Contributes occasionally to class by offering ideas and asking questions.
 Is occasionally prepared for class.
 Contributes to class by offering relevant ideas and asking appropriate questions.
 Is usually prepared for class.
 Contributes by exhibiting a mastery of subject matter by offering analysis, thought provoking ideas, and probing questions.
 Is always prepared for class.
 Listening Skills Listens rarely and requires continuous prompts to respond.
 Needs directions repeated.
 Is off task and disruptive.
 Listens selectively and requires prompts to respond.
 Needs directions repeated occasionally.
 Is off task at times.
 Listens attentively and rarely needs prompts to respond.
 Follows directions.
 Remains on task.
 Listens actively and respectfully.
 Responds independently and conscientiously while incorporating the ideas of others.
 Follows directions independently and completes task.
 Conduct and Accountability Fails to meet classroom and school expectations.
 Demonstrates no individual accountability regarding course work, classroom interactions, and social behaviors.
 Meets classroom and school expectations selectively.
 Demonstrates minimal individual accountability regarding course work, classroom interactions, and social behaviors.
 Meets classroom and school expectations.
 Demonstrates individual accountability regarding course work, classroom interactions, and social behaviors.
 Exceeds classroom and school expectations while exhibiting leadership qualities.
-Demonstrates a high level of individual accountability and initiative regarding course work, classroom interactions, and social behaviors.
+Demonstrates a high level of individual accountability and initiative regarding course work, classroom interactions, and social behaviors

-8. Civic Learning Expectation: The HHS graduate is an active citizen who demonstrates an understanding of civic responsibility and worldwide current events.
+HHS Rubric for Civic Learning Expectation: The HHS graduate is an active citizen who demonstrates an understanding of civic responsibility and worldwide current events.